cordoval/CCDNForum/README.md

 6) Symlink assets to your public web directory by running this in the command line:

 	php app/console assets:install --symlink web/

+Then your done, if you need further help or want to contribute please join the community at www.codeconsortium.com where you can also see the forum in action.